cfazio93/nashville_schools_vs_resources/README.md

 ## Recommendations:

 My recommendation for MNPS and for the city of Nashville would be for them to really investigate school and community partnerships.

--Are schools already utilizing community resources?
+- Are schools already utilizing community resources?

--Are schools already partnering with community organizations?
+- Are schools already partnering with community organizations?

--If there are schools that do have strong existing partnerships, how can we replicate their systems across the district?
+- If there are schools that do have strong existing partnerships, how can we replicate their systems across the district?

--How can we supporty schools in resource 'deserts'?
+- How can we supporty schools in resource 'deserts'?

--How can we improve school performance in areas that are 'rich' in resources?
+- How can we improve school performance in areas that are 'rich' in resources?

 ## Dashboard
 I used PowerBI to make interactive dashboards and visuals.
 Pages include:

--**MNPS Overview**: general information about MNPS schools
+- **MNPS Overview**: general information about MNPS schools

--**Zooming In - ALL**: overall district performance in '23-'24 school year
+- **Zooming In - ALL**: overall district performance in '23-'24 school year

--**Zooming In - HS**: overall district performance for high schools in '23-'24 school year
+- **Zooming In - HS**: overall district performance for high schools in '23-'24 school year

--**Resources Overview**: general information about public resources in the Metro Nashville area
+- **Resources Overview**: general information about public resources in the Metro Nashville area

--**Resource Score**: information on how I calculated resource scores for each school
+- **Resource Score**: information on how I calculated resource scores for each school

--**Heatmap**: correlation between school performance and proximity to resources
+- **Heatmap**: correlation between school performance and proximity to resources

--**Clusters**: filtering on MNPS data by Geographic Cluster
+- **Clusters**: filtering on MNPS data by Geographic Cluster

 ## Folium Map
 Check out my [interactive map!](https://github.com/cfazio93/nashville_schools_vs_resources/blob/main/visuals/nashville_map.html)